masterT/flaky_test_tracker/README.md

 end
 ```

-You can access the configuration instance with the `::configuration` method.
+You can access the configuration through the module `::configuration` method.

 ```ruby
 FlakyTestTracker.configuration